 Deficiency Assessments.
-The period during which a deficiency assessment for a taxable year may be made has been extended: (i) to six years after a return is filed for such taxable year if the taxpayer failed to disclose on the taxpayer's federal tax return a listed transaction, as defined in Code §6707A; and (ii) indefinitely if the taxpayer "willfully attempts in any manner to defeat or evade" the tax.
+The period during which a deficiency assessment for a taxable year may be made has been extended: (i) to six years after a return was required to be filed for such taxable year if the taxpayer failed to disclose on the taxpayer's federal tax return a listed transaction, as defined in Code §6707A; and (ii) indefinitely if the taxpayer "willfully attempts in any manner to defeat or evade" the tax.
 Conn.
 Gen. Stat. §12-733(c), as amended by Conn.
 Pub.
 Act No. 05-116, §4 (effective June 24, 2005, and applicable to taxable years commencing on or after January 1, 2005).

 Listed Transaction Penalty.
 For audits of returns commencing on or after January 1, 2006, if any part of the deficiency for which a deficiency assessment is made is due to a failure to disclose on the taxpayer's federal tax return a listed transaction, as defined in Code §6707A, the Commissioner is to impose a penalty equal to 75% of the amount of such deficiency assessment.
 Conn.
 Gen. Stat. §12-728(a)(2), as amended by Conn.
 Pub.
 Act No. 05-260, §8 (effective July 13, 2005).
 [Ed. note.
 The latter amendment, making the new penalty effective for audits of returns commencing on or after January 1, 2006, means that the penalty can be imposed retroactively to returns filed for the 2003 and 2004 tax years and any other open tax years unless the taxpayer participated in the Connecticut Abusive Tax Shelter Compliance Initiative or otherwise disclosed the listed transaction on an original or amended federal tax return.
-See the information on the CATSCI limited amnesty program and new Form CT-8886 in the Corporation Business Tax section.]
+Representatives of the DRS have stated informally that a second initiative will be conducted in the Fall of 2005 to encourage additional taxpayers to disclose their participation in a listed transaction.]

 Military Retirement Pay.
 In calculating Connecticut adjusted gross income, a new subtraction modification will take effect in 2008 permitting a taxpayer to reduce federal adjusted gross income by fifty per cent (50%) of the income received from the United States government as retirement pay by a retired member of the Armed Forces or the National Guard (to the extent such income was included in gross income for federal income tax purposes).
 Similar amendments are made to the definitions of "adjusted federal tentative minimum tax" and "adjusted federal alternative minimum taxable income."
 Conn.
 Gen. Stat. §12-701(a)(20), (24) and (30), as amended by Conn.

 Gen. Pub.
 Act No. 05-251, §§71-73 (each effective June 24, 2005, and applicable to taxable years commencing on or after January 1, 2008).

 Military Family Relief Fund.
 A Military Family Relief Fund is created as a separate, nonlapsing General Fund account, to be used to make grants to immediate relatives of Connecticut-domiciled, armed forces members on active duty.
 For tax years starting on or after January 1, 2005, a Connecticut taxpayer may contribute irrevocably all or a part of his or her personal income tax refund to the Fund by indicating this intent on his or her Connecticut income tax return.
 Conn.
 Pub.
 Act No. 05-03 (June Sp.
 Sess.), §11 (effective July 1, 2005, and applicable to taxable years commencing on or after January 1, 2005).